Weymouth Gardens & Longleaf Pines

-The gardens came into being in the early twenties when Weymouth Center for the Arts and Humanities was the home of James Boyd, a popular writer during the early part of the last century.
-Following his widow’s death, the property was acquired in 1976 by the Friends of Weymouth, and the house is now used as a writers’ retreat, as well as for the North Carolina Literary Hall of Fame.
+The gardens came into being in the early twenties when Weymouth Center for the Arts & Humanities was the home of Katharine and James Boyd, who was a popular writer during the early part of the last century.
+James predeceased Katharine.
+Following her death, the property was acquired in 1979 by the Friends of Weymouth, and the house is now used as a cultural event venue, a writers’ retreat, as well as a home for the North Carolina Literary Hall of Fame.

 Sam Ragan, a past North Carolina poet laureate, was deeply involved in Weymouth from its beginning in 1979 until his death, and he emphasized its role in supporting writers.
 Because of this, two large sections, “The Poet’s Garden,” and “The Writer’s Retreat,” have been planted especially for their benefit, although open to the general public.
 Azaleas, rhododendrons and many other flowering shrubs under longleaf pines fill both areas.
 The Poet’s Garden has an arbor with chairs and a table for the use of writers, and the Garden for Meditation is included in the Writer’s Retreat.
 The latter contains a museum copy of one of the earliest Buddhas dating from the 6th century B.C.

 Many small beds have other uses.
 Some are filled with native flowers, some with hostas, some with herbs.
 One acre is devoted to wildlife, being given over to native trees and shrubbery, and resulting in the small wilderness (nothing park-like about it!).
 Flowers that will attract butterflies and bees are found throughout since this is a major concern.
 The Butterfly Nursery emphasizes the need for caterpillar food.

 Volunteering in the Gardens